IanTaiAhn/weber_games/README.md

 - SQLAlchemy
 - Flask_SQLAlchemy

-# Frontend
+# Getting Started

-cd into weber_games and run:
+cd into CS3750_project and run: npm install
-npm install
 (this will install all the requirements for for the react project)